Canadian businessman Michael Spavor sentenced by Chinese court to 11 years in prison for spying - KTVZ

 By Ben Westcott, CNN

-A Chinese court has sentenced Canadian businessman Michael Spavor to 11 years in prison for espionage.
+A Chinese court has sentenced Canadian businessman Michael Spavor to 11 years in prison for espionage, more than two years after he was first detained.

 Spavor, a Beijing-based businessman who regularly traveled to North Korea, was sentenced after being found guilty of spying and illegally providing state secrets to foreign countries, the Dandong Intermediate People’s Court said in a statement Wednesday.